 Patients may have a nocturnal awakening, irritability, palpitations, night sweats, nocturia, and insomnia.

-Patients may develop refractory atrial fibrillation, resistant hypertension, and stroke or heart diseases.
+Patients may develop refractory atrial fibrillation, resistant hypertension, and stroke or heart disease.

-Children may have attention deficit hyperactive disorder (ADHD), recurrent limb movements, night sweats, difficulty in maintaining sleep, nocturnal eneuresis, and nocturnal reflux.
+Children may have attention deficit hyperactive disorder (ADHD), recurrent limb movements, night sweats, difficulty in maintaining sleep, nocturnal enuresis, and nocturnal reflux.

 The Epworth Sleepiness Scale: